The 90 mph wind gusts from Storm Éowyn on Friday 24 January 2025, caused widespread damage across all four of our Gardens.

-Damage at Edinburgh
+Damage in the Edinburgh Garden

 In the Edinburgh Garden, 15 trees have been lost – either uprooted by the wind or damaged beyond recovery.
-This includes the Garden’s tallest specimen, the majestic 29-metre Cedrus deodara, planted in 1859 (pictured).
+This includes the Garden’s tallest specimen, the majestic 29-metre Cedrus deodara, planted in 1859.
 A further 27 trees have been heavily damaged, and more than 100 panes of glass have been lost from our glasshouses.

 Benmore